itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 With a simple shell command, I could set my monitor to HDMI for my work laptop: `monitorcontrol --monitor=2 --set-input-source HDMI1`

 The best part is this is completely free, so you do not need to pay for another device.
-The only thing is multiple cables for each of your displays and devices so you can switch between inputs.
+You only need cables for each display and devices so you can switch between inputs.

 ## Integrating USB and Display